How a Study Schedule Helped Me Rock My Rotation Exam

-Creating a study schedule
+Create a study schedule

-I am fortunate that my program provided me with a lot of required readings, practice exams, and assignments to help set me up for success on my EOR™ exams.
-Prior to the start of my clinical year, I combined the reading list created by my program (devised from the NCCPA PANCE blueprint) with the PAEA EOR™ exam blueprints listed on the organization’s website and utilized these to make myself a reading schedule for each rotation.
-I created my schedule so that I would finish my readings one week prior to taking the EOR™ exam, allowing myself that week to review the material I had read, focus on the topics that needed extra attention, and get as much studying in as I could before taking the exam.
+I am fortunate that my program provided a lot of required readings, practice exams, and assignments to help set me up for success on my rotation exam.
+Prior to the start of my clinical year, I combined the reading list created by my program (devised from the NCCPA PANCE blueprint) with the PAEA End of Rotation™ Exam (EOR™) blueprints listed on the organization’s website and made a reading schedule for each rotation.
+I scheduled my readings to finish one week prior to taking the exam.
+This gave me one week to review the material, focus on the topics that needed extra attention, and study before taking the exam.

-General Surgery can come with a pretty grueling and demanding schedule, so the first week was a bit of a challenge.
-It was my first week on rotations and I was working 60 hours per week while trying to balance the schedule I created for myself, but I quickly got into the swing of things.
-My typical schedule involved a 6:00 am–5:00 pm work day in the hospital, after which I allowed myself some time for relaxing, dinner, and a run after I got home each night.
-After that, I would follow with an average of two hours of reading, depending on which topics I had assigned myself for the day.
+General surgery can come with a pretty grueling and demanding schedule, so the first week was a challenge.
+It was my first week on rotations and I was working 60 hours per week while trying to balance the schedule I created, but I quickly got into the swing of things.
+My typical day was 6:00 am–5:00 pm in the hospital, after which I relaxed, ate dinner, and ran after getting home each night.
+After that, I followed with an average of two hours of reading, depending on which topics I had assigned myself for the day.

-Switching from General Surgery to Pediatrics was quite a change of pace, but I was thankful for the lighter schedule because the pediatric population is vastly different from adults, and I had much less experience working with kids in the healthcare setting.
-For this rotation, I had time each morning and during my lunch breaks to complete most of my reading list which gave me extra time to study in the evening—a time I used to both get ahead on the reading list and refresh on things I had seen on rotation that day or things I had read about earlier in the day.
+Switching from general surgery to pediatrics was quite a change of pace, but I was thankful for the lighter schedule because the pediatric population is vastly different from adults, and I had much less experience working with kids in the healthcare setting.
+For this rotation, I had time each morning and during my lunch breaks to complete most of my reading list, which gave me extra time to study in the evening—a time I used to both get ahead on the reading list and refresh on things I had seen on rotation that day or things I had read about earlier in the day.

 My approach for this was to review the age-appropriate components of each chart prior to seeing a patient for a well-child visit, based on that day’s schedule.
-Before long, I found that I no longer needed the charts for some of the age groups I was seeing frequently, and by the end of the rotation, I had learned these so well that I didn’t feel the need to study them again for the EOR™ exam.
+Before long, I found that I no longer needed the charts for some of the age groups I was seeing frequently, and by the end of the rotation, I had learned these so well that I didn’t need to study them again for the exam.
 My preceptor usually expected me to know which vaccinations a child would be receiving before entering the patient’s room—another topic I felt confident about at the completion of my rotation.

 Books, books… and more books!

 Another textbook that I found useful to review prior to the start of rotations was Bates’ Guide to Physical Examination and History Taking, a book that we used often during the didactic year.
-This helped me refresh on important physical exam techniques and findings, for example, McBurney’s point in appendicitis and Murphy’s sign for cholecystitis.
-Reviewing these not only helped me on rotation but also helped me correlate specific physical exam findings listed in clinical scenarios to the appropriate disease process on the EOR™ exam.
+This helped me refresh on important physical exam techniques and findings, such as McBurney’s point in appendicitis and Murphy’s sign for cholecystitis.
+Reviewing these not only helped me on rotation but also helped me correlate specific physical exam findings listed in clinical scenarios to the appropriate disease process on the rotation exam.

 Learning tools… which one works for you?

 I tried my best to simulate an actual exam scenario by taking these exams in a quiet place without any of my textbooks or distractions nearby, keeping myself at a pace of one minute per question.
-This allowed me to get an idea of which topics I knew well and which topics needed some attention before my EOR™ exam.
+This allowed me to get an idea of which topics I knew well and which topics needed some attention before my rotation exam.
 Other great features on Rosh Review are the explanations and clinical pearls section provided with each question, including handy mnemonics and pictures.
 After completing any practice exam on Rosh Review, I go back to the “review exam” feature and take notes from each question, especially those that I got wrong.

-In my opinion, another important aspect of succeeding at the EOR™ exam is to not allow yourself to get burned out.
-It can be easy to become absorbed in reference materials, textbooks, class notes, etc. but it is just as important to step back and take a break from studying to take care of yourself.
+In my opinion, another important aspect of succeeding at the rotation exam is to not allow yourself to get burned out.
+It can be easy to become absorbed in reference materials, textbooks, and class notes, but it is just as important to step back and take a break from studying to take care of yourself.
 After all, taking an exam while fatigued or burnt out does no good.
-For me, this meant going for a run or going on a walk with my dogs in between work and studying.
+For me, this meant going for a run or a walk with my dogs in between work and studying.
 That way I could decompress from the day and clear my mind before diving into some reading for the night.

 Lastly, the beauty of rotations is that you get the opportunity to see, diagnose, and treat many of the diseases you spent all of the didactic year studying so hard to remember, and you get to learn from providers with years of experience.
 Some of the things that took me hours of studying to memorize during didactic year are now ingrained in my memory from seeing them first-hand on rotations.
 Once you see the signs and symptoms of a disease in real life, you can easily correlate those on a test later on.
 Use rotations as an opportunity to ask questions, observe other providers’ approaches to history taking and physical examination, and gather words of wisdom from the providers around you.
 Some of the best pieces of advice or clinical pearls I have learned on rotations have come from nurses, PAs, or physicians with years and years of experience in their respective careers.

-Studying for the EOR™ exams is different for everyone, and some techniques will work better for some students than others.
-There are a ton of question banks, review books, and websites geared to help with studying for the PANCE and EOR™ exams, so sorting through all of them to find what works best for you can be a bit of a challenge.
+Studying for rotation exams is different for everyone, and some techniques will work better for some students than others.
+There are a ton of question banks, review books, and websites geared to help with studying for the PANCE and rotation exams, so sorting through all of them to find what works best for you can be a bit of a challenge.
 Overall, I recommend creating a schedule to adhere to and combining reading with practice questions of some sort.
-Though I have only taken two EOR™ exams, I plan to stick with the routine I have created for myself and I hope that by sharing my approach to studying I can help other students succeed as well!
+Though I have only taken two rotation exams, I plan to stick with the routine I have created for myself and I hope that by sharing my approach to studying I can help other students succeed as well!

-Rock Your Rotation Exam Series shares the experiences, insights, and perspectives of PA students preparing for their Rotation Exams.
-The goal of the series is to provide you with actionable information and key takeaways to help you not only prepare for, but to excel on your Rotation Exams.
+Rock Your Rotation Exam series shares the experiences, insights, and perspectives of PA students preparing for their rotation exams.
+The goal of the series is to provide you with actionable information and key takeaways to help you not only prepare for, but to excel on your rotation exams.

-Rosh Review, LLC is not sponsored or endorsed by, or affiliated with, the Physician Assistant Education Association (PAEA) nor the End of Rotation™ Exam (EOR™).
+Rosh Review, LLC is not sponsored or endorsed by, or affiliated with, the Physician Assistant Education Association (PAEA) or the End of Rotation™ Exam (EOR™).
 All trademarks are the property of their respective owners.